ECrelier/Char_Shortcut/README.md

 # SillyTavern Character Shortcut Extension

-*A lightweight SillyTavern extension that adds a character avatar shortcut bar for faster roleplay.*
+*A lightweight [SillyTavern GitHub](https://github.com/SillyTavern/SillyTavern) extension that adds a character avatar shortcut bar for faster roleplay.*

 This extension adds a convenient character shortcut bar to SillyTavern's chat interface just above the chat input, allowing you to quickly trigger a message from any group member with a single click.
 It streamlines roleplay and multi-character conversations by making character actions fast and visual.